Street Lighting Study

 Resident Feedback Requested

 LED technology continues to change and improve with time and Saint Paul Public Works is adapting with these changes.
-Saint Paul Public Works is testing different LED street light bulbs and wants your feedback.
-You’ll have the opportunity to provide feedback on different characteristics of lights.
+Saint Paul Public Works was testing different LED street light bulbs and gathering your feedback.
+The study was an opportunity for residents to provide feedback on different characteristics of lights.
 Note, that this is not a vote on which LED to use, but will help inform the City’s selection process in the future.

 Lighting Study Details